Mr-Dispatch/pharo-cozodb/README.md

 **A CozoDB wrapper for Pharo Smalltalk**

 CozoDB is:

+- a blending of Relational, Graph & Vector database
-- emeddable (not necessarilly embedded) database
+- performant, emeddable (not necessarilly embedded)
-  - the C lib version / the Pharo wrappers come with SQLite, RocksDB and memory back-ends
+  - the C lib version / the Pharo wrappers come with (built-in) SQLite, RocksDB and memory back-ends
 - with Datalog as a query language (concise queries)
-- with time-travelling capabilities
+- transactional, with time-travelling capabilities
 - https://github.com/cozodb/cozo

-In working state, fully wrapping the (very minimalistic) C API.
-Examples / Tests incoming.
+Tested (developed) on Win10 & Ubuntu 23.04, fully wrapping the (very minimalistic) C API.
+More examples / tests incoming.

 Dependencies:

 - NeoJSON (via Pharo Baseline)
 - CozoDB C library
-  - On Windows, from latest stable release (https://github.com/cozodb/cozo/releases)
+  - from latest stable release (https://github.com/cozodb/cozo/releases)
-  - choose one of the `libcozo_c-<version>-<architecture>-pc-windows-<compiler>.dll.zip` archives
+  - choose one of the `libcozo_c-<version>-<architecture>-<operating system>-<compiler>.<extension>.zip` archives
-    - DLLs produced by `msvc` are ~10M smaller compared to `gnu` ones
+    - Windows DLLs compiled by `msvc` are ~10M smaller compared to `gnu` ones
-  - rename the .dll to libcozo_c.dll and stick it somewhere PharoVM will find it (on PATH, in the VM directory)
+  - rename the library to `libcozo_c.<extension>` and stick it somewhere PharoVM will find it (ie. in the correct VM directory)

 Load with: